 If you store your private keys to your bitcoins in a way where they never been on a device connected to the internet, it is called cold storage.
 This means that you must generate the private keys that you intend to use for cold storage on a device with no access to the internet.
 For guides on how to do that, follow the links in the paper wallets section further down.

-You can easily send bitcoins to your wallets in cold storage through their bitcoin addresses, but in order to transfer your bitcoins out of cold storage you have to input the private keys into an internet connected device running a bitcoin software program.
-Because of the security risk in exposing the private keys to an internet connected device, and the issue with change addresses (that will be explained further down), you should for increased safety, always transfer the entire bitcoin amount that you stored with those private keys (not just a partial amount) to a new bitcoin address for which you hold the private key.
+You can easily send bitcoins to your wallets in cold storage through their bitcoin addresses, but in order to transfer your bitcoins out of cold storage to another adress you have to input the private keys into an internet connected device running a bitcoin software program.
+Because of the security risk in exposing the private keys to an internet connected device, and the issue with change addresses (explained further down), you should for increased safety, always transfer the entire bitcoin amount that you stored with those private keys (not just a partial amount) to a new bitcoin address for which you hold the private key.

 When you store your private keys to your bitcoin wallets on an internet connected device, such as a computer or mobile phone, it is called hot storage.
 This is a less safe, but also much more convenient way to store bitcoins, since you easily can spend them right away.
-You should not store more bitcoins than you intend to spend in the near future in hot storage.
+You should not store more bitcoins in hot storage than you intend to spend in the near future.

-The acronym HD stands for Hierarchical Deterministic, and it is a system that enables all the private keys and bitcoin addresses that you need in your bitcoin wallet to be generated from a single seed key in a deterministic way.
-This enables you to backup and restore your bitcoin wallet with all your addresses using only the seed key.
+The acronym HD stands for Hierarchical Deterministic, and it is a system that enables all the private keys that you need in your bitcoin wallet to be generated from a single seed key in a deterministic way.
+This enables you to backup and restore your bitcoin wallet with all your keys and addresses using only the seed master key.
 The functionality for this was introduced in the end of 2012 through bitcoin improvement proposal 0032.
-Many HD wallets use 12 randomly selected English words as the seed for generating all the addresses you use in your bitcoin wallet.
-This mnemonic system was created in late 2013 as BIP 0039.
-Using this system, you only need to keep these 12 words safe in order to restore your bitcoin wallet, and if somebody knows your 12 words they can easily steal the bitcoins you keep in that wallet.
-HD wallets generally generate a new key-pair automatically for each new transaction, which is very good from a privacy point of view.
+HD wallets generate a new key-pair automatically for each new transaction, which is very good from a privacy point of view.

 To really understand how bitcoin payments work you need to understand change addresses.
 When you make a bitcoin payment you always send all of the bitcoins associated with the address you use for the payment.
 If one of your addresses contains 0.2 bitcoins and you want to transfer 0.05 bitcoins, this means that 0.15 bitcoins will be returned to you in change.
 For privacy reasons, the change should always be returned to a newly generated address that you control instead of one of your previously used addresses.
 Otherwise it is very easy to link together all the different payments that you have done by analysis of the blockchain.
-In the worst case scenario you could actually lose bitcoins in different ways if you are unaware of how change addresses work in combination with how the particular software you are using handles change addresses.
+In the worst case scenario you could actually lose bitcoins if use a wallet software that lets you handle change addresses manually in combination with you not understanding how they function.
 Here is a very good article about ways of loosing money because of misunderstandings about change addresses.
 Modern bitcoin HD wallets handles this automatically so you don’t have to worry about it.
 However, it is good to be aware of this aspect.

 Now that some important concepts have been explained, let’s look at specific mediums to store your bitcoins.